chriz3dd/HDrive/README.md

 Example:

-HDrive myDrive;     //your global hdrive variable
+HDrive myDrive = new HDrive(0, IPAddress.Parse("192.168.1.102"));     //your global hdrive variable

 void init(){

-  AutoResetEvent resetEvent = new AutoResetEvent(false);              //creat autoreset event

-  myDrive = new HDrive(IPAddress.Parse("192.168.1.102"), NewDataFromMotor, 1000, resetEvent, 1001);  //creat drive

-  resetEvent-.WaitOne();          //Wait until drive is connected
+  myDrive.Connect(NewDataFromMotorCallback, 1000);  // Connecto to HDrive
 }

-void NewDataFromMotor( int motorNumber ) //Hdrive callback is getting trigggered as soon as there is new Data recieved {
+void NewDataFromMotorCallback( int motorNumber ) // HDrive callback is getting trigggered as soon as there is new Data recieved
+{
   int x = myDrive.Position;
 }